influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 ## Record time in state

-Find the percentage of total time a state is “true” or "false" or "null" over a given interval.
+Find the percentage of total time a state is a “true”, "false", or "null" over a given interval.
 If no points are recorded during the interval, you may opt to retrieve the last state prior to the interval.

-To visualize the time in state, see the [Mosaic visualization](#mosaic-visualization).

 The following example queries data from the air sensor sample data and calculates the percentage of time the carbon monoxide levels reaches 150ppm.
 Air that is equal or higher than 150ppm is "true" while air with lower amounts of carbon monoxide would be "false."

+To visualize the time in state, see the [Mosaic visualization](#mosaic-visualization).

 ```js
 import "contrib/tomhollingworth/events"